Contact InformationKimberly Crealey Rouillier

 Program Mission & Outcomes

-The mission of the Occupational Therapy Assistant Program at the Community College of Rhode Island is to prepare students for successful completion of the NBCOT certification examination, to obtain state licensure, and for gainful employment as Occupational Therapist Assistants, in various health care settings, working with diverse populations.
+The mission of the Occupational Therapy Assistant Program at the Community College of Rhode Island is to prepare students for successful completion of the NBCOT certification examination, to obtain state licensure, and for gainful employment as Occupational Therapist Assistants, in various health care settings, working with diverse patient populations.

 Commitment to excellence in student preparation yields graduates who possess ethical practice standards, demonstrate outstanding clinical competence, and incorporate clinical reasoning and critical thinking into all aspects of patient care.